 Safety is paramount to the success of our business.
-To this end, in 2017 we took a number of steps to drive our health and safety agenda and build a culture of safety which encourages personal responsibility and accountability, ensuring that employees and contractors alike have the right attitude and systems to work effectively and safely.
+To this end, we have taken a number of steps to drive our health and safety agenda and build a culture of safety which encourages personal responsibility and accountability, ensuring that employees and contractors alike have the right attitude and systems to work effectively and safely.

 As part of our approach, we contracted Intasite, a specialist induction programme company based in Teesside, to create an induction programme for site employees, contractors and visitors.